okonovalenko/iota-ws-proxy/README.md

 ```

 ### Install PM2 node service manager.
-PM2 is an excellent nodejs service manager it will run, monitor and restart your instance, if crashed.
+The PM2 is an excellent Nodejs service manager, it will run as aservice, monitor and restart your instance in case of a crash or on pc startup.

 ```
 npm install pm2 -g